//this is the mailchimp popup form //ShareThis code for sharing images

 LinkedIn logoTwitter logo

-Huda has been writing about all things tech since 2014.
-From user manuals to help articles, process handbooks, training courses, product reviews, press releases, and creative copy, you name it, she’s written it!
-Leveraging her bachelor's in English Literature, master's in Marketing, and years of experience across different industries, Huda writes and manages different types of content for SSR, particularly in the HR, Customer Support, and Productivity domains.
+Huda is a seasoned editor with over 12 years of experience in content creation, strategy, marketing, and operations.
+Leveraging her bachelor's in English Literature, master's in Marketing Communications (MarCom), and years of experience in Tech, Huda writes and manages different types of content for SSR, particularly in the HR, Customer Support, and Productivity domains.
 In her spare time, she enjoys reading mystery novels and discovering cool spots in her city.

 Related posts